<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 Old or different technologies can make it difficult for delivery and logistics services to deliver efficiently and at a large scale while meeting their promises.

-Traditionally, managing scheduled deliveries involves simple, low-tech methods.
+Traditionally, scheduled delivery management involves simple, low-tech methods.
 For many logistics providers, this means moving packages from a warehouse floor to a truck, often using pen and paper.

 When it comes to scheduling, many companies still rely on phone calls after customers place orders online.
 This uses up staff resources and can lead to issues if there aren't enough people to handle the calls.